elf4j/elf4j-api/README.md

 Conventions, defaults, and implementation notes:

 1. Placeholder token: The empty curly braces token `{}` is chosen to be the placeholder for the log message arguments.
    This is by convention, and does not syntactically appear in the API or SPI.
 Both the API user and the SPI provider must honor such convention.
 If the native logging framework uses different placeholder token(s), the SPI provider must take care of the token conversion.
 2. Thread safety: Any logger instance should be considered thread-safe by both the API user and the SPI provider.
-This applies, even and especially, to those logger instances returned by the fluent-style `Logger.atXyz(...)` methods.
+This applies, even and especially, to those logger instances returned by the fluent-style `Logger.atZzz(...)` methods.
+The SPI provider e.g. can opt to achieve this by making the `Logger` implementation immutable.
-3. Logger name: To get a `Logger` instance, ELF4J simply passes through the user-supplied logger name to the service of the SPI provider.
-If the API user ends up passing in `null` or uses the no-arg `instance()` method to get a logger, then the eventual name of the logger instance is undefined; the provider may opt to supply a default, e.g. the name of the caller class.
+3. Logger name: To get a `Logger` instance, ELF4J simply passes through the user-supplied logger name to the SPI provider.
+If the API user ends up passing in `null` or uses the no-arg `instance()` method to get a logger, then the name of the logger instance is undefined; the provider may opt to supply a default, e.g. the name of the caller class.
 It is also up to the SPI provider whether to conduct any sanitization on the logger name for security concerns.
 4. Log level: Before every eventual log action, the API user is expected to set the log level by using the fluent-style `atLevel(Level level)` method or one of the no-arg shorthand equivalents.
 If the user omits such setting, the actual logging behavior is undefined; the SPI provider may opt to supply a default logging level.